cmu-delphi/delphi-epidata/docs/api/v5-signals/epic-cosmos.md

 {: .no_toc}

 [Epic Cosmos](https://cosmos.epic.com/) is a collaborative research platform containing de-identified patient data from over 300 million patients across more than 1,600 hospitals and health systems using Epic electronic health record systems.
 Data is accessed via SlicerDicer, a self-service analytics tool.
 The dataset includes emergency department visits, diagnoses, immunizations, laboratory results, and other clinical data.

+Note that while data updates are expected to be biweekly, the actual reporting cadence is irregular.
+Historically, the interval between releases has ranged from weekly to monthly, with occasional lags exceeding four weeks.

 ## Table of contents
 {: .no_toc .text-delta}